History of Baptist World Mission

 THE BATTLE OVER PREMILLENNIALISM

-Opponents of an open premillennial confession vigorously acclaimed that they themselves were premillennial, but that they did not think, for various reasons, that the mission societies should be so positionalized.
+Opponents of an openly premillennial confession vigorously acclaimed that they themselves were premillennial, but that they did not think, for various reasons, the mission societies should be so positionalized.
 The arguments enlisted in their cause were not theological but pragmatic.

 THE BATTLE OVER THE PORTLAND MANIFESTO